Alice the Toreador

-Alice the Toreador is a 1925 animated short film by Walt Disney in the Alice Comedies series.
-As of January 1, 2021, this film has fallen into the public domain in the United States.
+Alice the Toreador is a 1925 animated short silent film by Walt Disney in the Alice Comedies series.

 Plot

 Alice and Julius play bullfighters, selecting a peaceful old steer as their "bull".
 However, when Terrible Tom swaps the steer with a legitimate bull, Alice is forced to run for her life.
 Alice and Julius trap the bull in a pen, and Julius takes on the role of the bull.
-However, their ruse is soon revealed when a dog pulls the bull skin off of Julius, and the crowd reacts angrily to the deception.
+Their ruse is soon revealed when a dog pulls the bull skin off of Julius, and the crowd reacts angrily to the deception.